Nonlinear model reduction for slow-fast stochastic systems near unknown invariant manifolds: Introduction

-The modality in which we have access to ground-truth trajectory data is important for algorithmic, statistical and computational considerations.
-We assume to be given access to the system via a black-box simulator $\mathcal{S}$ taking time-steps $\delta t\lesssim\epsilon$ (to resolve the fast modes, whose derivative has the order $1/\epsilon$), that we can call to obtain only short trajectories, of length-in-time of order $\tau\gg\epsilon$, where $\tau$ is typically of the order of the relaxation timescale of the fast modes.
-From a given initial condition we use the simulator $\mathcal{S}$ to obtain a burst of $N$ short paths, each of time-length $\cO(\tau)$, which may all be collected in parallel.
-From these observations, we estimate locally the \IM \IMmth, a projection along the effective local directions of the fast modes, and an effective drift and diffusion coefficient to be used for an effective It\^o diffusion on \IMmth.
-In order to avoid the curse of dimensionality, which would demand a number of observations exponential in the high dimension $D$ of the state space, for these local estimators we use simple parametric models, and prove that the sampling requirement scale favorably in $D$.
-We then piece together these local estimators of the effective dynamics at timescales $\tau$, to obtain a global process called ATLAS.
+From the observations of $N$ paths from an initial condition, we estimate locally the \IM \IMmth, the effective local directions of the fast modes and an oblique projection along them onto \IMmth, and an effective drift and diffusion coefficient to be used for an effective It\^o diffusion on \IMmth.
+In these steps, it is crucial to avoid the curse of dimensionality, which would demand a number of observations exponential in the high dimension $D$ of the state space.
+We achieve this by using simple parametric models for these local estimators, and prove that the sampling requirement scale favorably linearly in $D$.
+We then piece together these local estimators of the effective dynamics at timescales $\tau$, to obtain a global estimate of \IMmth, of a nonlinear projection onto \IMmth, and of a process on \IMmth called ATLAS.

-The ATLAS stochastic process $(\mzAt)_{t\ge0}$ takes place on the estimated \IMmth, and aims at reproducing, at timescales $\tau$ and larger, the dynamics of the original process on \IMmth, after averaging out the fast modes.
+The ATLAS stochastic process $(\mzAt)_{t\ge0}$ takes place on the estimated \IMmth, and aims at reproducing, at timescale $\tau$ and above, the dynamics of the original process on \IMmth, after averaging out the fast modes.
 The ATLAS process may be simulated much more efficiently than the original process, as it is lower dimensional and amenable to be simulated with time-steps of size $\tau\gg\eps$, instead of size $\lesssim\epsilon$ as in $\mathcal{S}$.
 We demonstrate this construction numerically on several systems that display several different salient features: nonlinear slow manifolds, lack of a global map to globally linear slow and fast variables, linear and curvilinear fast modes, with and without a clear separation of timescales between fast and slow modes.